Ciaanh/XPChronicle/docs/ARCHITECTURE_V2.md

 ## 11. Next steps after signoff

-- Implement files under `ui/xpbars` (ContextBuilder, BaseMixin, StyleBuilder, mixins, flatbar_v2, tests).
+- Implement files under `ui/xpbars` (ContextBuilder, BaseMixin, StyleBuilder, mixins, flatbar, tests).
 I will run a local syntax check and add a small dev test harness.

 - Iterate on behavior until parity is reached.

 ---

-Document created: `ui/xpbars/ARCHITECTURE_V2.md`
+Document created: `ui/xpbars/ARCHITECTURE.md`

 If this matches your expectations, I will proceed to implement the files listed in Phase 1.
 If anything needs to change (events, persistence name, or the exact mixin ordering), tell me now and I will update this plan before writing code.